 Laura Leyba-Newton on succeeding in a male-dominated STEM field

 Laura Leyba-Newton, Director of Engineering, has a pretty big job.
-She oversees the Engineering team, Calibration and Validation team, and the Audit Laboratory at the National Ecological Observatory Network (NEON).
-These staff design, test and calibrate technology for sensors deployed in the water, soil and on or near flux towers at NEON field sites.
-Some of the questions they solve include:
+She oversees the Engineering team, Calibration and Validation team, and the Audit Laboratory at the NEON project.
+Her staff design, test and calibrate technology for sensors deployed in the water, soil and on or near flux towers at NEON field sites.
+Some of the questions they've tackled about the design and construction of the observatory include:

 - What strategies will enable NEON to collect standardized, quality data from remote locations across the U.S.?